Guaymas Basin: Ecosystem

-Especially in the southern trough, the Guaymas Basin supports a unique and vibrant ecosystem.
+Especially in the southern trough, the Guaymas Basin supports a unique ecosystem.
 Heterotrophs consume organic matter rained down from the productive surface waters, while chemolithoautotrophs degrade hydrocarbons and oxidize sulfur in the hydrothermal fluid (often cycling these compounds with syntrophic partners).
 Of note are the colonies of Riftia tubeworms, Beggiatoa and other microbial mats, and thermophilic microbes that can withstand hydrothermal temperatures.